Eschatologue/CM_wiki/docs/class/bard/index.md

 You can supernaturally inspire others through words, music, or dance.
 This inspiration is represented by your Bardic Inspiration die, which is a d6.

-**Using Bardic Inspiration**{.inl} As a **:rsc-b: Bonus Action**{ .rsc }, you can inspire another creature within 60 feet of yourself who can see or hear you.
+**Using Bardic Inspiration**{.inl} As a **:rsc-b: Bonus Action**{.rsc}, you can inspire another creature within 60 feet of yourself who can see or hear you.
 That creature gains one of your Bardic Inspiration dice.
 A creature can have only one Bardic Inspiration die at a time.

 Once within the next hour when the creature fails a D20 Test, the creature can roll the Bardic Inspiration die and add the number rolled to the d20, potentially turning the failure into a success.
 A Bardic Inspiration die is expended when it's rolled.
 { .indent }